dav1dli/oci-k8s/README.md

 * Only one LB in free tier

 # Setup
+It is not neccessary to setup local oci cli - there is Oracle Cloud Shell in Console which is already set up.
+It runs on Oracle Linux 8.
+It provides 5GB storage and preinstalled with tools like kubectl, helm, terraform.

+* Install on Mac OS: `brew install oci-cli`
-Setup OCI credentials: `oci setup config`
+* Setup OCI credentials: `oci setup config`

 Update the configuration with tenancy, user OCIDs, and fingerprint from OCI console.